 Sunny Skies in San Francisco

-The regular Saturday morning outdoor farmers’ market was abuzz with shoppers purchasing fantastic local products and lining up for the offerings from their favourite food truck.
+Perfect sunny California is home to the winter Fancy Food Shows in San Francisco.
+A highlight is always sampling the winners of the Good Food Awards that are held on the Friday night before the show opens.
+The regular Saturday morning outdoor farmers’ market is always abuzz with shoppers purchasing fantastic local products and lining up for the offerings from their favourite food truck.

 It wouldn’t be a trip to San Francisco without a Saturday lunch at the Hog Island Oyster Co. in the Ferry Building to enjoy a variety of fresh oysters.
 This popular spot has a lineup that starts well before they open.

-Bon Appetit magazine voted State Bird Provisions at 1529 Fillmore St. as America’s best new restaurant.
-Dozens of people lined up to take their chances at a spot to dine an hour before doors opened.
-Jill was lucky enough to be able to secure a spot at 9 pm.
-That night the dim sum style of service featured a seafood salsa with avocado and crispy tortilla.
-Goose pate with warm savoury muffins, Peking Duck with delicate crepes and Guinea fowl dumpling in broth were just a few of the interesting dishes offered.
+A few years ago Bon Appetit magazine voted State Bird Provisions at 1529 Fillmore St. as America’s best new restaurant.
+Dozens of people lined up to take their chances at a spot to dine an hour before doors open.

 Another well-known spot in Chinatown is R & G Lounge at 631 Kearny St., where again people lined up to get a table.
 The signature dish is the salt and pepper fried crab.
 This messy and absolutely delectable dish is outstanding, as were the homemade noodles with bok choy and melt-in-your-mouth beef.